How to choose your Brand fonts. Have you ever looked at your Brand and wondered if the fonts you’ve selected are resonating with your dream clients?

 Script fonts have fluid/varied strokes that imitate handwriting.
 There are various types of Script fonts from casual to formal depending on the look and feel you are hoping to achieve for your brand.
 Some Script fonts can be hard to read so are recommended to use minimally for areas such as headings, subtitles, quotes or pull-out text.

 Personality type: feminine, girly, warm, elegant and luxurious.

 Now that we have explored four examples of different typefaces, it’s time to learn about pairing fonts together.
 The key is to find the perfect balance with the fonts you select and keep them consistent and cohesive throughout your branding.

-Different typefaces evoke different feelings and covey different personalities for your brand and collateral.
-This is why it is super important to be intentional with your fonts choices and pairings.
+Different typefaces evoke different feelings and convey different personalities for your brand and collateral.
+This is why it is super important to be intentional with your font choices and pairings.
 Different moods can also be created with varying letter spacing, colours and positioning.

 If the fonts you’ve chosen don’t match your brand identity or personality it can present the wrong look and feel.
 An example is if you had an elegant and high-end brand and chose to use an old school slab serif font, this would not present the look and feel of an elegant/high-end brand.

 If you’re struggling to pair your fonts, this is all part of my design process and included in my branding packages.
 If you’d like to try it out yourself, there are free resources available such as:

 Canva Font Combinations: https://www.canva.com/font-combinations

 Below I’ve prepared an example of an elegant font pairing combination using:

 I recommend selecting a combination of 2-3 fonts.
 If you have too many fonts this will appear cluttered, messy and busy.
 This is the same for your brand colours.